osrf-migration/vrx-wiki/VRX 2019 Results.md

 (*) Team Erau_Minion has been evaluated for scoring purposes but not for ranking purposes.

+### Logs ###

+All logs are available.
+See [this tutorial](https://bitbucket.org/osrf/vrx/wiki/download_logs) for instructions.

 ### Summary of submission configurations

+The following table summarizes the propulsion and sensor configurations used by the VRX teams.

 Team | Thrusters | Cameras | Lidars | Lidar 1 | Lidar 2 | P3D
 ------ | ------ | ------ | ------ | ------ | ------ | ------